How to Make Buttermilk

 - Add plain Greek yogurt or regular plain yogurt to a liquid measuring cup.

-- Add milk to make 1 cup total.
+- Add milk to make 1 cup total volume.

 - Whisk until smooth.